davber/pandocgen/README.md

 So, we have to use two link formats in this document, so do not be alarmed if you see some garbage output next to an image.

+**UPDATE**: the images do not work at all on GitHub, no matter what is attempted.

 ## The Completely Connected World Of Pandoc

 Can you count the number of translations possible? ...